Hi, my name is Eirik Garnas, and I’m the creator and owner of Darwinian-Medicine.com.

 Medicine without evolution is like legs without feet.

 I’ve also made the somewhat audacious statement that…

 All disease can be understood via evolutionary thinking.

 - Personal trainer from the Norwegian School of Sport Sciences

 - Courses in sales/coaching, kettlebells, body analysis, and functional rehabilitation

-- Several years’ experience with personal training and health coaching (See client testimonials)
+- Several years’ experience with personal training, nutritional counseling, and health coaching (See client testimonials)

 - Writer for various health-oriented websites and magazines, including Paleo Magazine, the first and only print magazine dedicated to Paleo and ancestral health, ThePTDC.com (The Personal Trainer Development Center), and Pete Evans’ website ThePaleoWay.com